 Internet Safety is an integral part of teaching and learning at St Thomas of Canterbury School.
 From Foundation Stage to Year 6 children regularly receive lessons in online-safety as well as termly assemblies.
-All parents are required to attend an online-safety meeting when their child joins our school when both child and parent signs and agrees to our Cyber Contract.
 Online-safety is embedded in our school life.

 In school we use a filtering system which prevents children from accessing inappropriate sites.
 Our computing curriculum ensures children are progressively taught how to keep themselves safe online.